 Nichelini Winery is one of Napa’s most historical wineries having been founded in 1890.
 It is about a 15-minute drive from the valley floor up Highway 128 (Sage Canyon Road) towards Lake Berryessa (up the grade and just a few minutes past the entrance to Kuleto Estate Winery).
 Nichelini is located in southern tip of the Chiles Valley appellation – one of Napa’s lesser-known regions for growing grapes and certainly off the beaten path despite being a relatively short drive from the valley floor.

-This is Napa County’s oldest family owned continuously operated winery; Patchett’s Grove Winery was the first ever winery in the Napa Valley (1858), although the founder John Patchett stopped producing by 1870.
+This is Napa County’s oldest family owned continuously operated winery; Patchett’s Grove Winery was the first ever winery in Napa Valley (1858), although the founder John Patchett stopped producing by 1870.
 Charles Krug is the oldest Napa Winery (1861) built just prior to David Fulton Winery in St. Helena and Beringer is the oldest continuously operated winery (1876).
 Nichelini actually remained ‘opened’ during Prohibition, sometimes under the radar and at times not so much so by bootlegging as well as selling grapes to be shipped back east for families to make home wine.
 At one point during Prohibition Anton was arrested and jailed in St. Helena for making wine illegally.

-Anton Nichelini (died 1937) and his wife Caterina (died 1952) were both from Switzerland (the Italian part of the country); Anton actually first moved to Glen Ellen in neighboring Sonoma County in 1882 (their marriage certificate is actually from Sonoma County – a copy of this hangs upstairs in the Nichelini house).
+Anton Nichelini first moved to Glen Ellen in neighboring Sonoma County in 1882; their marriage certificate is actually from Sonoma County – a copy of this hangs upstairs in the Nichelini house.
 They both came to Napa Valley for the first time in 1884 as homesteaders.
 An article in the August 30, 1889, issue of the St. Helena Star indicated Anton Nichelini would make his final proof of his homesteading claim to the land on September 11, 1889, in San Francisco.

 Caterina was randomly touched by a murder/suicide which occurred on March 16, 1898.
 Articles in the Napa Journal on March 17th and 18th, 1898 outline the terrible tragedy.
 A spurned lover, Julius Bhend assassinated a 17-year-old girl about a mile from Horseshoe Bend in Sage Canyon.
 The girl, Victorine Sasselli was riding in a carriage with her father Joseph when Bhend convinced her to join him in his own carriage.
 After Victorine moved to his carriage, he spurred on his horse so that his carriage was far ahead of her father’s carriage.
 And when out of site, he shot her and then killed himself; he even left a note to Victorine’s mother asking for her pardon.
 Joseph spotted Bhend’s lifeless body lying in the dirt – the horse pulling Victorine’s carriage continued up the road; Victorine died in the arms of Caterina Nichelini at the Nichelini family home.